MEDIATIONS & ARBITRATIONS NOW BEING CONDUCTED IN PERSON OR ONLINE

 It is impossible to list all of the types of disputes settled in mediation.
 About the only types of disputes we don’t mediate are union bargaining disputes, wars, and other international disputes.

-No two mediation processes are the same.
-Mediation allows us to be creative in structuring agreements and gives us flexibility.
+No two mediation are the same.
+Mediation promotes creativy and flexibility in structuring agreements.
 Here is an example of a very creative agreement reached by parties during a patent dispute.

 Case settled on a bet.
-During mediation of a patent dispute, one attorney wanted to bet the other he could get a new patent for an improvement to a patented design.
+During mediation of a patent infringement dispute, the defense attorney wanted to bet the plaintiff’s attorney that he could get a new patent for an improvement to a plaintiff’s patented design.
 I asked, “Would your client be willing to make that bet?”
-When asked to explain, I suggested his client could agree to pay license fees to the other party.
-If his client got a patent for his improved design, the other side would pay license fees to his client in an equal amount, canceling out each other’s license fees.
+When asked to explain, I suggested his client could agree to pay license fees to the other party until his new patent was approved.
+If the defendant got a patent for his improved design, the plaintiff would pay license fees to the defendant to use the new improved design in an equal amount, canceling out each other’s license fees.
 With a few modifications to the language and after months of expensive litigation, the case settled – in under four hours.
+I later learned the improvement was patented and both parties were happy with the settlement.